 - Masses in the breast, including rare incidence of male breast cancer

-Once you are determined to be a candidate, Dr. Sayed will put together a plan for reduction of the gynecomastia which may include Vaser liposuction, direct excision (removal) of the breast gland tissue, use of postoperative drains and garments, and a return to exercise regimen to help add muscle definition to the chest.
+Once you are determined to be a candidate for a male breast reduction, Dr. Sayed will put together a plan for reduction of the gynecomastia which may include Vaser liposuction, direct excision (removal) of excess breast tissue (glandular), use of postoperative drains and garments, and a return to exercise regimen to help add muscle definition to the chest.

 Contact us today!

-If you’re in the San Diego or Newport Beach areas and have any questions about Male Breast Reduction or wish to schedule a consultation on male breast reduction with Dr. Sayed, please contact our office.
+If you’re in the San Diego or Newport Beach areas and have any questions or wish to schedule a consultation on San Diego male breast reduction surgery with Dr. Sayed, please contact our office.